 Imply provides a wide array of expressive visualizations that enable fast, interactive exploration of your data.
 The visualizations are not just static charts.
 You can interact directly within them by clicking on various graphic elements to select data segments for drill-down and deeper analysis.

-When you change the dimension splits, Imply will automatically guess the best visualization for the selected dimensions.
+When you change the shown dimensions, best visualization for the selected dimensions will automatically be picked.

 You can you choose the visualization you prefer by clicking on the button highlighted in the image below, which is located to the right of the filter and split bars.